-Raising an incontinent child from a Non-incontinent child can either be minor or major endeavor depending how well adjusted the child is in, the child coming to terms of their incontinence issues and their level of maturity to handle it responsibly.
+Raising an incontinent child versus a Non-incontinent child can either be a minor or significant endeavor depending on how well adjusted the child is in, the child coming to terms of their incontinence issues and their maturity level to handle it responsibly.

-She tried most everything to get her son to comply on his own, without much luck and finally resorted to waiting until he falls asleep and then diapers him.
-However, if he woke up in the middle of night take he it off and have a wet bed in the morning.
+She tried almost everything to get her son to comply independently, without much luck, and finally resorted to waiting until he fell asleep and then diapers him.
+However, if he woke up in the middle of the night, he would take it off and have a wet bed in the morning.

 You might remember me talking about my bedwetting teenage son a while ago,

 refusing to keep his diaper on at night.
 His bedwetting started to get out of